 The PDQ-39 Revisited

-A recent series of 20 interviews with people with Parkinson’s (PwP) generated 28 new questions related to issues concerning sleep, exercise and medication.
-These new questions are in the process of being tested in a further group of PwP to ensure that they are acceptable.
-Once this is done the new questions will be validated in an online survey.
-We anticipate the survey will start in the spring of 2019.
+A series of 20 interviews with people with Parkinson’s (PwP) generated 28 new questions related to issues concerning sleep, exercise and medication.
+The questions were tested in a further group of PwP to ensure that they were acceptable.
+A new PDQ-Exercise measure has been developed and a paper is due to be published in 2020

 The Parkinson's Disease Carer Questionnaire (PDQ-Carer)

-For further information and details on how to obtain a licence to use the PDQ-39 please visit the PDQ-39 page on the Oxford University Innovation website.
+For further information and details on how to obtain a licence to use the PDQ-39 please visit the PDQ-39 page and for the PDQ-Carer visit the PDQ-Carer page of the Oxford University Innovation website.